-Code-division multiple access - Wikipedia Code-division multiple access (CDMA) is a channel access method used by various radio communication technologies CDMA is an example of multiple access, where several transmitters can send information simultaneously over a single communication channel
+Code-division multiple access - Wikipedia CDMA is an example of multiple access, where several transmitters can send information simultaneously over a single communication channel This allows several users to share a band of frequencies (see bandwidth)

 CDMA vs. GSM: Whats the Difference? - PCMag CDMA (Code Division Multiple Access) and GSM (Global System for Mobiles) are shorthand for two older radio systems (also known as 2G and 3G) used in cell phones